What role does data mining play in business intelligence?

 If you want to be successful with data mining for business analytics, you must first identify the purpose of data mining.
-Following steps in the plan could address how to use the newly discovered data bits.
+The following steps in the plan could address how to use the newly discovered data bits.
 Creating your own data mining algorithm would be a difficult task.
 Data comprehension

 After learning about the purpose of data mining, it's time to get a feel for your data.
 There may be as many methods for storing and monetizing data as there are businesses.
-It is up to your enterprise IT strategy and practises how you create, curate, categorise, and commercialise your data.
+It is up to your enterprise IT strategy and practices how you create, curate, categorize, and commercialize your data.

 Preparation of Data

 Company data requires expert handling as one of the most important stages in the process of nurturing data mining for business intelligence.
 Data engineers transform data into a readable format that non-IT professionals can understand, as well as cleanse and model it based on specific attributes.

 To decipher hidden patterns in data, statistical algorithms are used.
 The finding takes a lot of trial and error.

 Inconsistencies in data modeling steps should be evaluated microscopically.
 Keep in mind that all roads (must) lead to streamlining operations and increasing profits.

 The final step is to put the findings into action in a visible way.
 Field trials of the recommendations should begin on a smaller scale and then be expanded to branch locations once validated.